cuscamayta/admin-student/README.md

 **AdmStudent** was developed using the Microservice oriented architecture allowing the horizontal scalability, also the concepts of NLayers where used and the best programming practices.

 # Limitations
-The current sample is not completely finished, becasuse only contains the simple and basic implementation, the **Logger** services , and the **UnitOfWork** pattern is not implemented and it's possible that exist some bugs.
+The current sample is not completely finished, becasuse only contains the simple and basic implementation, the **Logger** services, **code documentation** and the **UnitOfWork** pattern is not implemented and it's possible that exist some bugs.